stew822/ala-data-task/README.md

 ### Notes
 1. No Coordinate Reference System (CRS) was specified in the metadata for the ALA dataset.
 The terms in the field seem to mostly follow Darwin Core Terms (https://dwc.tdwg.org/terms/), however the field 'geodeticDatum' is missing.
 A quick google and download of ALA data suggests that the standard for that organisation is WGS84.
 To sense-check this assumption, the data was plotted in QGIS.
 As is typical of occurrence records, many were located around roads and waterways.
 Additionally, there was a cluster around the Australian National Botanic Gardens, indicating that WGS84 is the correct CRS.
 However, in a real situation, I would attempt to verify the CRS and other relevant details with the third-party before proceeding to ingest the data.
+2. 193 records were located in New South Wales (Jervis Bay), rather than being contained to the ACT as specified.
+There were left in the dataset as it does not impact the visualisation.

 ### Data sources